shershen08/vue-styleguide-generator/README.md

 ### Questions & bugs

- - General questions please ping me on twitter [@legkoletat](https://twitter.com/legkoletat)
+ - General questions please ping me on twitter [@legkoletat](https://twitter.com/legkoletat).
- - Bugs and inconsistencies please create [an issue](https://github.com/shershen08/vue-styleguide-generator/issues)
+ - Bugs and inconsistencies please create [an issue](https://github.com/shershen08/vue-styleguide-generator/issues) .
+Please concider to adding more information on what is the codebase you're running the generator against, what errors (with code, if applicable) you got.
+To keep issues list clean and relevant issues with no feedback/details/activity will be closed within 3 days.

 ## 1. Examples